-Both our undergraduate curriculum as well as our Concentration in Songwriting, which is positioned within the Masters degree (M.M.) of our Music Theory and Composition Program, is devoted to helping our students become the best songwriters they can be, in genres, styles, and approaches they define.
+Both our undergraduate curriculum as well as our Concentration in Songwriting at the master's level (M.M.) are devoted to helping our students become the best songwriters they can be, in genres, styles, and approaches they define.
 Our goal is not to try to "teach" students how to become hit songwriters (something we don’t believe is teachable, anyhow).
 Rather, we provide access to the wide range of tools employed by composers and lyricists whose work has distinguished them as important practitioners of the art and craft of song.
 The vision and experience of our faculty, like GRAMMY®-nominated songwriter Phil Galdston, Master Teacher in Songwriting and Faculty Songwriter-in-Residence, help students to engage and explore songwriting with breadth, depth, and fierce individuality.
 The Songwriters Hall of Fame Master Sessions, which we present in collaboration with the Songwriters Hall of Fame, have featured such luminaries as Jimmy Webb, Hal David, Glenn Frey, and Nile Rodgers.
 These unique master classes, in tandem with other innovative programs like our FRIDAY@1 interview/Q&A series (see list, below), provide our students with unparalleled access to the some of the foremost music-makers of our time.
 Through our curriculum, our students have the opportunity to study songwriting and related arts in a number of different settings:

 - Private, one-on-one classes

 - In hands-on performance, production, arranging and engineering classes in the studio environment